 For some of us, that’s due to the cultural stigma around seeking treatment.
-The military has made strides, especially over the past decade, to destigmatize seeking mental health treatment, but there’s a long way to go (this article offers some considerations for reducing stigma).
+The military has made strides, especially over the past decade, to destigmatize seeking mental health treatment, but there’s a long way to go.
 Veterans like me who did not seek help in the military may have a tougher time applying for disability benefits.
 Without treatment records, we have to prove that both the stressor and the onset of symptoms happened during service.
 It can be hard, but it’s not impossible.

 For some veterans, their discharge may have been impacted by untreated mental health issues.
 For instance, some veterans who self-medicated for PTSD with drugs or alcohol faced “other than honorable” or other “bad paper” discharges.
 Their discharge status can make them ineligible for many benefits as well as cause difficulty finding gainful employment.
 While veterans can apply to have their discharge upgraded, the process takes time and they have to prove that it’s related to PTSD, TBI, MST, or discrimination on the basis of sexual orientation.
 That means communities should be prepared to support veterans of all discharge types and be familiar with both local program eligibility criteria and alternative options for those who don’t (yet) qualify for traditional veterans’ services.
 It’s also important to understand VA’s treatment options for veterans with OTH discharges.